miniBill/elm-html-with-context/README.md

 Examples of things you could want to put in the context:

-1. theme (dark/light/custom) - this is needed almost everwhere for colors, and styles, and changes very rarely;
+1. theme (dark/light/custom) - this is needed almost everywhere for colors, and styles, and changes very rarely;
 2. language - this is needed for every single label for localization, and changes rarely or never;
 3. timezone - this is needed to display local times for the user, and mostly doesn't change;
 4. responsive class (phone/tablet/desktop) - this doesn't usually change (unless the user dramatically resizes the window);